 Hardwood has been used as a flooring material for centuries, and despite radical shifts in trends and times, it has never gone out of style.
-The bedroom is a place that people often feel compelled to ‘recreate’ every few months with a new design.
+A bedroom is a place that people often feel compelled to "recreate" every few months with a new design.
 One big advantage of hardwood is that it will look amazing with just about any decorative treatments that you undertake in this space.

 Hardwood flooring is available in many wood species with different grain patterns, and it can be stained in an almost infinite range of hues.
 Top-coatings can range from glass-like gloss to a subtle matte finish, and hardwood flooring serves as the perfect backdrop for ornamental rugs and furnishings.